ejwillemse/BAN313Assignments/chapter1.md

             incorrect_msg = "Make sure to calculate the standard deviation of the patty preparation process time and assign your answer to  `sdev`.")

 test_object("SE", undefined_msg = "Make sure to define a variable `SE`.",
-            incorrect_msg = "Make sure that you calculated the standard error of the sample mean price differences correctly and assigned your answer to `SE`.
+            incorrect_msg = "Make sure that you calculated the standard error correctly and assigned your answer to `SE`.
 Refer to the prescribed textbook for the correct standard error formula to use.")

 test_object("T_score", undefined_msg = "Make sure to define a variable `T_score`.",
-            incorrect_msg = "Make sure that you calculated the T-score of the sample mean price differences correctly and assigned your answer to `T_score`.")
+            incorrect_msg = "Make sure that you calculated the T-score correctly and assigned your answer to `T_score`.")

 test_object("p_value", undefined_msg = "Make sure to define a variable `p_value`.",
             incorrect_msg = "Make sure that you calculated the p-value correctly and assigned your answer to `p_value`.")